brianjarita/campfire_irc_bridge/README.md

 (i am using it as a trigger) and the second param should be where you want the messages to go.
 5. Update line 123 to match the messages channel
+6. Update line 192 with the irc host and port

 Optional